opxcore/array/README.md

 * `OpxCore\Arr\Arr::first($array, $callback, $default)`
 * `OpxCore\Arr\Arr::last($array, $callback, $default)`

-All `$default` values are optional and could be an instance of `\Closure` that returns value.
-By default they are always `null`.
+All `$default` values are optional and could be `callable` that returns value.
+By default, it is always `null`.

-_**Performance tips:** All methods for manipulating with dot notation are optimised for performance on dot notated keys. **If you are care about performance** much it is better to use regular array manipulations on non dot notated arrays._
+_**Performance tips:** All methods for manipulating with dot notation are optimised for performance on a dot notated keys. **If you are care about performance** much it is better to use regular array manipulations on non-dot notated arrays._

 ### Making a dot notated array
 ```php